 MWELA petitions to appear as amicus curiae in employment and civil rights litigation that supports the organization's mission of promoting the interests of individual employees and assisting the lawyers who represent them.
+The primary goal is to develop case law in a way that promotes the interests of employees, as opposed to serving as an advocate for a particular employee.
 The cases most appropriate for MWELA's appearance as amicus curiae are those presenting emerging issues in employment and civil rights law, those seeking to extend current law to new situations involving clients of our members, or those challenging an existing body of law.
 MWELA also appears as amicus curiae in cases in which employees or their attorneys have been improperly subjected to sanctions.
-Fact-intensive cases raising factual issues on appeal are not appropriate for an amicus curiae brief.
+Although fact-intensive cases are not automatically inappropriate for an amicus curiae brief, MWELA does not participate as amicus in order to advocate for one party's version of the facts.

 MWELA will generally decline to appear as amicus curiae in appeals of orders granting summary judgment where the sole or major issue on appeal is whether there are disputed material facts.
-MWELA will also decline to appear in cases that in the judgment of the Amicus Committee and the MWELA Board are contrary to the organization's mission, and/or present the potential for making negative precedent that may harm the interests of individual employees and their attorneys.
+MWELA will also decline to appear in cases that in the judgment of the Amicus Committee and the MWELA Board are contrary to the organization's mission, and/or present the potential for creating precedent adverse to the interests of employees and their attorneys.

-As a matter of policy, MWELA will not appear as amicus in briefs to the U.S. Supreme Court (at either the cert or merits stage), but will refer such requests to NELA.
+As a matter of policy, MWELA generally will not appear as amicus in briefs to the U.S. Supreme Court (at either the certiorari or merits stage), but will refer the requesting attorney to NELA's Amicus Committee.